Gen*cides You Should Care About

 North Korea

-Since 1948, political dissidents, religious practitioners, and defectors of North Korea formerly known as the Democratic People’s Republic of Korea) are considered “enemies of the state” and subsequently forced into gulags, or “reeducation” camps.
+Since 1948, political dissidents, religious practitioners, and defectors of North Korea (formerly known as the Democratic People’s Republic of Korea) are considered “enemies of the state” and subsequently forced into gulags, or “reeducation” camps.
 The treatment within these camps has been regarded as grotesque human rights violations, at the best, and genocide, at the worst.
 The gulags were established in 1959, around the same time in which the songbun Caste System was established.
-Prisoners include “deviants” who are suspected (key word) of wrong-doing (i.e., skipping too many compulsory ideological educational classes), wrong-thinking (i.e., having Christian or Protestant beliefs, or orthodox Marxist beliefs), wrong-knowledge (i.e., those studying in Europe in the late 1980s during the collapse of socialism), wrong-association (i.e., having a husband, father, or grandfather who was a Presbyterian elder or deacon), or wrong-class (i.e., those who were part of the privilege bourgeoisie during Japanese colonial rule).
-In 2012, it was reported that around 175,000 people were currently incarcerated, and the conditions inside these camps were so severe that Forbes published an article stating that, “the North Korean state is a much more sophisticated genocidaire than the Hutu militias armed with machetes…[and that] this mass killer has nuclear arms.”
+Prisoners include “deviants” who are suspected (key word) of wrong-doing (e.g., skipping too many compulsory ideological educational classes), wrong-thinking (e.g., having Christian or Protestant beliefs, or orthodox Marxist beliefs), wrong-knowledge (e.g., those studying in Europe in the late 1980s during the collapse of socialism), wrong-association (e.g., having a husband, father, or grandfather who was a Presbyterian elder or deacon), or wrong-class (e.g., those who were part of the privilege bourgeoisie during Japanese colonial rule).
+In 2012, it was reported that around 175,000 people were currently incarcerated, and the conditions inside these camps were so severe that Forbes published an article stating: “the North Korean state is a much more sophisticated genocidaire than the Hutu militias armed with machetes…[and] this mass killer has nuclear arms.”
 In 2019, a HOR resolution in the U.S. estimated that, from 1981 to 2017, an estimated 400,000 out of the 500,000 imprisoned were killed in the gulags.
 One witness testimony indicates that the “rape of teenage girls and their subsequent attempts to commit suicide by jumping in the Daedonggang River were so common that prison guards were deployed to the river to thwart them.”
 It has been widely accepted that the torture inside these camps are the “worst in the world.”
 Every year, China repatriates over 5,000 North Korean refugees, on the basis of a 1961 treaty; their treatment is so bad, upon reentry to the DRPK, that North Koreans living in China always have a razor blade or arsenic on them, “just in case.”
 Women who are suspected of being pregnant from a Chinese man are systematically and brutally exterminated, as “half-blood” children are thought to be ethnically inferior.
-As Bruce Cumings predicted, in Korea’s Place in the Sun, “... if and when the [North Korean] regime falls, we will probably learn of larger numbers [of people held in prisons and reform through-labor camps] and various unimaginable atrocities…” Until that point, an interesting question is: what can we do to ameliorate this situation?
+As Bruce Cumings predicted, in Korea’s Place in the Sun, “... if and when the [North Korean] regime falls, we will probably learn of larger numbers [of people held in prisons] and various unimaginable atrocities…” Until that point, the question is: what can we do to ameliorate this situation?
 This is not rhetorical.

 —————————————————————